 Graduate courses also have specific exceptions which may differ from those for undergraduate courses.
 Contact the Graduate School for details.

 Enrolled students in good standing at Virginia Tech must receive pre-approval from their academic dean's office to transfer credit to Virginia Tech.
-Students who have been placed on academic suspension by the University are not eligible to transfer credit for terms of enrollment that coincide with their suspension term(s).
+Pre-approval from the academic dean does not guarantee transfer of the course if the student has duplicate credit in the approved course.
+Students must review their degree requirements (viewing DARS) to assure credits are degree applicable.
+Students who have been placed on academic or judicial suspension by the University are not eligible to transfer credit for terms of enrollment that coincide with their suspension term(s).

 The rules below govern the transfer of credit on a university level.
 Some colleges at Virginia Tech have additional policies and procedures regarding transfer credit.
 Students are responsible for consulting with the academic dean's office in the appropriate college to discuss their plans to transfer credit, and to request information on the college's specific policies and procedures regarding transfer.